 Of course, after priorities have been defined, it is important for action to follow.
 To prevent a gulf between word and deed, Kraemer writes out his self-reflection each night, creating a record of what he has done and what he says he will do.
 He also checks continuously with family, friends, and close colleagues to ensure he is holding himself accountable and “not living in some fantasy land.”

-Members of the United States military are excellent role models for self-reflection, Kraemer says.
+Members of the United States military are excellent role models for self-reflection in leadership, Kraemer says.
 They forecast and plan obsessively in order to do one thing—minimize surprise.

 “If the president of the United States calls and says, ‘I want an aircraft carrier in the Middle East,’ and the aircraft carrier gets there and all of a sudden it gets bombed, the military isn’t saying, ‘Oh, what are we going to do?
 We got bombed!’” he points out.
 “They’ve already thought that that might happen.”

 Likewise, while running Baxter, where he oversaw multiple chemical-processing and manufacturing plants around the world, “I wasn’t surprised if there was a fire in one of those plants or if something blew up,” he says.
 Quality, safety, and compliance standards are, of course, essential to minimizing the possibility of disaster.
 “But we were self-reflective enough to realize that it could happen.
 So, when it did happen, we weren’t confused,” he says.
 “We dealt with it.”